nikkNizz/Drawish/README.md

 To finish and pasting the selection, click on a point on the image.
 To skip pasting, deselect the selection button.

+#### Merge selection
+From the "Edit->Merge selection to image" menu you can merge the portion of the image below into the selection.
+A prompt allows you to choose between 3 blending ratios.

 #### Freehand drawing
 Click the [marker] button
 and move the mouse over the drawing area, holding